jaspector

 Contact Building Code Enforcement for current inspection hours.

-Typical inspection sequence: Inspections conducted as needed; prior to building permit issuance or occupancy, Building Division and other applicable departments must sign off on CO Check List.
+Typical sequence: Inspections conducted as needed; prior to building permit issuance or occupancy, Building Division and other applicable departments must sign off on CO Check List.

 Permit required for all new construction, additions, remodels, finished basements, accessory structures, and other significant work.
 Separate permits required for electrical, plumbing, and mechanical systems.

+Building permit fees in Merrimack, NH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $35 non-refundable application fee per permit.
 Fees are calculated as: Square-footage-based for 1 and 2 family residential.
 New construction and additions (occupied space), interior alterations, finished basements, renovations: $0.68/sq ft.
 Accessory structures (porches, decks, sheds): $0.68/sq ft..
 Plan check fee: Included; see fee schedule.

-1. Owner retains designer/engineer for project as needed.
+To apply for a building permit in Merrimack, NH, follow these steps: 1.
+Owner retains designer/engineer for project as needed.
 2. Prepare construction plans and required documentation.
 3. Create account and submit application online through OpenGov portal.
 4. Submit required number of construction plans with application.
 5. Obtain all necessary permits (building, electrical, plumbing, mechanical) before starting construction.
 6. Pay fees; $35 non-refundable application fee due with each permit.
 7. Building Division and other applicable departments review and approve via CO Check List.
 8. Conduct inspections at required stages.
 9. Obtain Certificate of Occupancy or Certificate of Compliance upon successful final inspection.